maymay238xx/CFG--Data-Science---Aug25---May-Agboola/cfg-assignments/assigment-3-demo.md

 - Uppercased active member names `UPPER` with `ORDER BY` join date
 - _In additon_: Members with no bookings will be revealed using `LEFT JOIN`...`IS NULL`

+### Stored Procedure
+For booking only if the class is not full and the member is active.

 ### ▶️ How to Run:
 You can run the whole script from top-to-bottom and it works in MySQL workbench or the mysql command-line

 Download the `assignment-3.sql` file available on the homepage.

 ### 🔧 Requirements:
-- Stable current version of MySQL Workbench
+- Stable current version of MySQL Workbench or whichever suitable sql command-line
 - Download the script `assignment-3.sql`